OpenFunscripter/OFS/LuaApiReference.md

 # Extension API Reference

+**THIS IS NOW OLD VERSION AND ONLY APPLIES TO VERSION 1.4.4** **A NEW DOCUMENTATION CAN BE FOUND HERE https://github.com/OpenFunscripter/API**

 Here I'm trying to document all the API calls of the new Extension API.

 - [Extension API Reference](#extension-api-reference)